aharwood2/JBlockCreator/README.md

 custom methods as desired by extending the `Pattern` class and adding the relevant UI code.
 Software copyright is retained by the The University of Manchester.

+# Journal Publication #
+This software is soon to be published in the journal SoftwareX.
+We will provide a link to the article when it is released.
+If you use or modify our software (which we hope you will), we ask that you cite this article somewhere.

 # Compiling and Running #
 Release builds are available from the master branch at tagged commits.
 These releases are shipped with *.jar which may be executed directly to run the application.
-Images are not embedded so the *.jar file must be in the same directory as the `images` directory.
+Images are not embedded so the *.jar file must be in the same directory as the `images` directory when run.
 If you wish to build form the latest source code, since v1.4 we now provide Ant configuration files and a build script to allow users to build from source.
 Instructions are available on the Wiki.

 # Known Issues #
-The current release has no known bugs, however testing has identified a number of limitations which are recorded on the issue tracker where appropriate.
+The current release has no known bugs, however testing has identified a number of limitations in the drafting procedures which are recorded on the issue tracker where appropriate.
+Please add more issues to the tracker if you find any problems.

 # Release Notes #
+**Version 1.5**
+Issue #76: Add timestamp to pattern outputs.
+Issue #74: Added Gill sweatshirt pattern.
+Issue #62: Added UI for adding custom ease values for most of the patterns.
+Issue #58/#72: Fixed issues with Gill trouser draft.
+Issue #71: Fixed issues with Aldrich trouser draft.
+Issue #70: Added Ahmed bodice draft.
+Issue #69: Added Gill trouser draft type 2.
+Issue #87: Fixed typographical errors.

 **Version 1.4**
-Addition of the Gill experimental patterns fr public consumption.
+Addition of the Gill experimental patterns for public consumption.
 New Ant build files added and wiki material to assist with building from source.

 **Version 1.3**